Haniyya/in-60-seconds/PITCHME.md

 ### Differences to **ruby**

+@ul
-1. The stack is back
+- The stack is back
-1. Immutable by default
+- Immutable by default
-1. No "real" meta-programming
+- No "real" meta-programming
-1. Data/Behaviour separated
+- Data/Behaviour separated
-1. **Ownership**
+- **Ownership**
+@ulend

 ---